thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 As you can see, the `knex('movies').toString()` functions built a `SELECT` command and returned it as a string.
 Why on earth would you want a Node.js program to build an SQL command?
 To send it to a relational database system, of course!
 Just like jQuery builds and sends HTTP requests to an HTTP server, Knex builds and sends SQL queries to a PostgreSQL server.

 Though it must feel like a lifetime ago, think back to last quarter when you used jQuery to send HTTP requests.
-Remember how jQuery's `$.getJSON()` function works?
+Do you remember how jQuery's `$.getJSON()` function works?
 Here's a refresher, just in case.

 ```javascript
 const $xhr = $.getJSON('www.omdbapi.com/?i=tt2294629');